 This Star Citizen starter guide is for new and aspiring Citizens and covers the basics.
-The beginners guide will take you through the process of creating an account to your first flight in game.
+The beginners guide will take you through the process of creating an account to your first in game flight.
 You’ll learn the most basic flight and on foot controls and how to start multiplayer and single player games.
 This manual is up to date for Star Citizen 2.6 alpha.
+Once 3.0 releases I’ll update this guide so you’l learn how to play Star Citizen when you’re a newbie.

 - Create an account